FLIzze/FLIzze/README.md

 # Hi,

-### My name is Alexandre I'm 20 and I live in Bordeaux.
+### My name is Alexandre, I'm 20 and I live in Bordeaux.

 Skills